Prep for Prep: Program

-Admitted students undergo a 14-month academic course known as the "Preparatory Component" before their sixth or seventh-grade year, which includes two intensive seven-week summer sessions and after-school Wednesday and all-day Saturday classes during the intervening school year.
-Courses range from History, Algebra, Pre-Algebra, Research, Latin, French, Spanish, Literature, Writing Conference, and Science, which includes biology, physics, and chemistry, Invictus, a sociology and psychology-based course, PIMAS (Problems and Issues in Modern American Society), term paper research, and newly added Computer Science in 2021.
+Admitted students undergo a rigorous 14-month academic course known as the "Preparatory Component" before their sixth or seventh-grade year, which includes two intensive seven-week summer sessions and after-school Wednesday and all-day Saturday classes during the intervening school year.
+Courses range from History, Algebra, Pre-Algebra, Research, Latin, French, Spanish, Mandarin, Literature, Writing Conference, and Science, which includes biology, physics, and chemistry, Invictus, a sociology and psychology-based course, PIMAS (Problems and Issues in Modern American Society), term paper research, and newly added Computer Science in 2021.
 An average of 60 percent of students successfully complete this program and are placed in schools chosen from among three dozen leading New York City independent schools.
 These 36 schools commit places, especially for Prep for Prep students, and almost $12 million annually in scholarships.
 Throughout the program and past high school graduation, students also receive personal and academic counseling, college counseling, and career counseling, and participate in leadership and community development activities as well as parties and special trips for alumni.

 The program continues to help the students post-college with placement into positions at prestigious firms such as Goldman Sachs, Google, and J.P.
 Morgan Chase through corporate partnerships designed to expand diverse talent pools on Wall Street, in engineering, and across business.